rp42dev/ed-tattoo/content/gallery/aye-eagle-leg-tattoo.md

 ---
-title: Leg tattoo of a eagle and a aye
+title: Leg tattoo of an eagle and aye
-date: 2022-11-23T17:36:12.685Z
+date: 2022-11-25T17:33:27.036Z
-seotitle: Full leg tattoos Lørenskog
+seotitle: Ed Tattoo Lørenskog - Leg tattoo of an eagle and aye
-seodescription: I specialize in full leg tattoos.
-Tattooing the whole leg is a big project, let me help you with the design and the process.
+seodescription: I am a tattoo artist in Lørenskog, near Oslo.
+I will design and tattoo a Leg tattoo of an eagle and aye for you.
+Do you have any questions?
+Contact me...
 isDisplay: false
 cover: assets/images/img21.jpeg
 tags: tattoo of a eagle and a aye, eagle tattoo, leg tattoo, color tattoo, custom tattoo
 ---